Back to Recipes

 Ingredients

-- 1 lb beef sirloin or ribeye, cut into 1-inch cubes
+• 1 lb beef sirloin or ribeye, cut into 1/2-inch cubes

 Instructions

-Heat 1 tablespoon of butter in a wok or large skillet over high heat until shimmering.
+Heat 1 tablespoon of oil in a wok or large skillet over high heat until shimmering.

-Add the marinated beef in a single layer, ensuring not to overcrowd the pan.
-Sear the beef for about 1-2 minutes per side until browned and cooked to your desired doneness.
+Add the marinated beef in a single layer.
+Do not overcrowd the pan.
+Sear the beef until browned.
+Total cook time 1-2 mins.
 You may need to do this in batches.
+Remove beef from pan.

 Prep Time